hailo-ai/Hailo-Application-Code-Examples/runtime/python/instance_segmentation/README.md

 Please note that this example was tested on specific versions and we can only guarantee the expected results using the exact version mentioned above on the exact environment.
 The example might work for other versions, other environment or other HEF file, but there is no guarantee that it will.

-This is a Yolo-seg Hailo inference example.
+This is a Yolo-seg & FastSAM Hailo inference example.

-The example takes one or more images, performs inference using the input HEF file and draws the detection boxes, class type, confidence and mask on the resized image.
+The example takes one image or a folder containing images, performs inference using the input HEF file and draws the detection boxes, class type, confidence and mask on the resized image.
 The example works with .jpg, .jpeg, .png and .bmp image files.

 The example was tested with the following Hailo Models Zoo networks:
-yolov5n-seg, yolov5s-seg, yolov5m-seg, yolov5l-seg, yolov8n-seg, yolov8s-seg, yolov8m-seg.
+yolov5n-seg, yolov5s-seg, yolov5m-seg, yolov5l-seg, yolov8n-seg, yolov8s-seg, yolov8m-seg, fast_sam_s.

 ## Prerequesities:
 numpy